sam-k0/Mogussort/README.md

 # Language

-made in c plus plus (or more like c sus sus, hehe)
+made in c plus plus (more like c sus sus, hehe)